simpleanalytics/docs/_docs/10_general/15_data-points.md

 <p class="rating"><svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><path fill="#65aed7" fill-rule="evenodd" d="M12 24a12 12 0 1 0 0-24 12 12 0 0 0 0 24Zm0-5a7 7 0 1 0 0-14 7 7 0 0 0 0 14Z" /></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><path fill="#65aed7" fill-rule="evenodd" d="M12 24a12 12 0 1 0 0-24 12 12 0 0 0 0 24Zm0-5a7 7 0 1 0 0-14 7 7 0 0 0 0 14Z" /></svg> Less important</p>

 We collect the dimensions of the screen of the device.
 There are two dimensions: the viewport and the screen.
 The viewport is the part where the website runs in; the screen is the dimensions of the complete screen of the device.

-> The page view ID is required for time on page.

 ### Language